Andrew-S-Rosen/xtb_ase/docs/user_guide/parameters.md

     'energy': -156.96750016825985}
     ```

-The logfile will automatically be written out as `xtb.out`, which can also be investigated as you see fit.

 !!!
 Note

     You should never specify the `--input` (`-I`) or coordinate file command-line arguments.
 The `xtb_ase` calculator will take care of those automatically.